yacai0412/LILAP_caiya/README.md

 wISO1-2: https://drive.google.com/file/d/1IjXDbNlbdbVfbI8CDNQcFazp7PgJY5Yb/view?usp=drive_link

-The codes for SVs and SNPs can be tested by the single fly genome assembly and Wolbachia genome assembly.
+The codes for SVs and SNPs can undergo testing using both the single-fly and Wolbachia genome assemblies.
+Please note that certain raw results require additional manual verification, as detailed in the manuscript.
-Some of the raw results need further manual check (see manuscript), all the pipeline and manual check need few days for one single fly genome assembly.
+The entire pipeline, along with the manual checking process, needs a few days for analysis of the single-fly genome assembly.

 ## Outline
 - [LILAP](#LILAP)